Rackspace Technology Wins 2023 Microsoft Singapore Partner of the Year Award

-/EIN News/ -- SAN ANTONIO, March 27, 2023 (GLOBE NEWSWIRE) -- Rackspace Technology® (NASDAQ: RXT), a leading end-to-end, multicloud technology solutions company, today announced that it has received the 2023 Singapore Microsoft Intelligent Data Platform, Data & AI Partner of the Year Award.
+SAN ANTONIO, March 27, 2023 (GLOBE NEWSWIRE) -- Rackspace Technology® RXT, a leading end-to-end, multicloud technology solutions company, today announced that it has received the 2023 Singapore Microsoft Intelligent Data Platform, Data & AI Partner of the Year Award.
 This is the sixth consecutive year that the company has received the award in Singapore.

 Starting from 2001, Rackspace Technology has been collaborating with Microsoft to establish a global partnership that focuses on assisting businesses to effectively leverage Microsoft technologies.
 By delivering innovative products and providing unparalleled service and support across the Microsoft portfolio, Rackspace Technology became one of the initial Azure Expert MSPs, after undergoing rigorous audits in 2018.